whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “If I’d known you were chasing us, you wouldn’t have caught us at all.”

-“”Perhaps not,” he conceded.
+“Perhaps not,” he conceded.
 “But we have powers of pursuit and tracking that might surprise you.”

 _Why’s he boasting?
 Maybe he’s not as confident as he wants to sound._